simeononsecurity/simeononsecurity.ch/content/articles/how-to-clean-your-electronic-devices-safely/index.en.md

 ### Do: Power Off Your Devices Before Cleaning

 Before cleaning your electronic devices, you need to power them off to prevent any potential damage or accidents.
-Cleaning electronic devices while they are still powered on can lead to electrical shocks or short circuits. **Safety should always be the top priority** when handling electronic devices.
+Cleaning electronic devices while they're still powered on can lead to electrical shocks or short circuits. **Safety should always be the top priority** when handling electronic devices.

 To ensure a safe and effective cleaning process, follow these steps:

 1. **Power off** the device and unplug it from any power source.
 2. **Remove any external accessories** such as cases, covers, or cables.
 3. **Use a microfiber cloth** to gently wipe the surface of the device.
-Microfiber cloths are ideal for cleaning electronic devices as they are soft and non-abrasive.
+Microfiber cloths are ideal for cleaning electronic devices as they're soft and non-abrasive.
 4. **Avoid using liquid directly on the device**.
 Instead, dampen the cloth with a small amount of isopropyl alcohol and gently wipe the device.
 5. **Be cautious around ports and openings**.
 Use a cotton swab or compressed air duster to remove any debris or dust.
 6. **Allow the device to dry completely** before turning it back on and reconnecting any accessories.